postlund/pyatv/docs/faq.rst

 *Remote app* on your iPhone or iPad, then something is likely wrong.
 In this case, you should write a bug report.

+**When using Plex on Apple TV 4, pause and previtem does not work as expected.
+Is this a bug in pyatv?**

+This seems to be an issue with Plex, or rather bug in the media player (AVPlayer).
+You can read more about it in `issue #7 <https://github.com/postlund/pyatv/issues/7>`_ on GitHub and `here <https://forums.plex.tv/discussion/191765/fast-forward-and-rewind-problem>`_.
+Unfortunately, this is not something pyatv can fix or work around.
+We'll just have to sit tight and wait for a fix in tvOS.

 Technical Questions
 -------------------
 **Is there a synchronous version of the library?**